Michaelszeng/6.8210-Underactuated-Robotics-Notes/5) Trajectory Optimization.md

 <center><img src="Media/ilqr_solving_for_v_function_partials.jpg" style="width:100%"/></center><br />

-That is all that's needed to compute the optimal control input $\delta u^*[n]$, but it is also useful to compute an expected cost reduction during each iteration of the backward pass in order to have a condition for termination (when the expected cost reduction is too low).
-This computation is simple; we compute the value of the Q-function with the nominal trajectory, and compare it to the value of the Q-function if we apply $\delta u^*[n]$ to that nominal trajectory:
+That is all that's needed to compute the optimal control input $\delta \mathbf{u}^*[n]$, but it is also useful to compute an expected cost reduction during each iteration of the backward pass in order to have a condition for termination (when the expected cost reduction is too low).
+This computation is simple; we compute the value of the Q-function with the nominal trajectory, and compare it to the value of the Q-function if we apply $\delta \mathbf{u}^*[n]$ to that nominal trajectory:

 <center><img src="Media/ilqr_expected_cost_reduction.jpg" style="width:52%"/></center><br />

 Note: regularization is also typically also included to ensure $Q_{uu}$ is positive definite (and invertible).
 See [https://deepnote.com/workspace/michael-zengs-workspace-61364779-69ef-470a-9f8e-02bf2b4f369c/project/10-Trajectory-Optimization-Duplicate-604fbbf9-5cbe-438f-ab43-250212f50cd7/notebook/ilqr_driving-6003b030a7da40b2ab690aa54e6242d9] for an example.

 2. Forward Pass: Now that the backward pass has solved $\delta \mathbf{u}[n]^*$, the forward pass applies $\delta \mathbf{u}[n]^*$ to the original (nonlinear) system dynamics for each time step in the trajectory, while keeping track of running total cost.
 (This is as simple as it sounds).
 This will result in a new, likely different $\mathbf{x}[n], \mathbf{u}[n]$ than the nominal trajectory.